-- The Regional District's risk for seismic activity is considered medium to low (Canada G. S., 2015). - In electoral area 'E,' there is no record of earthquakes.
-(Natural Resources Canada, 2021) - Regional District residents would experience minimal physical impact; however, there could be a significant event that could impact the delivery of goods and services, depending on the location of the epicentre and the impact on major transportation routes from the east and the south. - A map showing faults lines within Electoral Area 'E' reveals that many faults do exist.
+- The Regional District's risk for seismic activity is considered medium to low (Canada G. S., 2015). - In Electoral Area 'E,' there is no record of earthquakes.
+(Natural Resources Canada, 2021) - Regional District residents would experience minimal physical impact; however, there could be a significant event that could impact the delivery of goods and services, depending on the location of the epicentre and the impact on major transportation routes from the east and the south. - Colleymount residents felt tremors from the 2012 earthquake out of region. - Francois Lake is on a fault line. - A map showing faults lines within Electoral Area 'E' reveals that many faults do exist.
 Most faults in the regional district are of the Strike-Slip (pink) variety.
 See map below- source: ImapBC, retrieve Nov 2nd, 2021.